hasanozz/freeCodeCamp-web-design-projects/README.md

 # freeCodeCamp-web-design-projects

-I follow freeCodeCamp responsive web desing tutorial and these are certification projects.
+I follow freeCodeCamp responsive web desing tutorial and these are my certification projects.

 ### You can use the links below to see the projects